thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

   * checking the uploaded files are well-formed,
   * restarting the configured processes,
   * installing the configuration files on the child-devices.
-* For each child-device, a device-specific software component is required to listen for configuration related MQTT notification and behave accordingly along the protocol defined by this configuration plugin.
+* For each child-device, a device-specific software component, referred to as a child-device agent, is required to listen for configuration related MQTT notification and behave accordingly along the protocol defined by this configuration plugin.
   * Being specific to each type of child devices, this software has to be implemented specifically.
   * This software can be installed on the child device.